Editor's Note: This story originally appeared on NewRetirement.

 Besides the practical support, a lot of research has shown the benefits of being social as we age.
 The links between healthy social relationships and better health are well established.
 One study from Pennsylvania State University found that when social activities are linked to physical exercise, even more benefits are achieved.

 8. Avoid Emotional Loneliness

 Being alone can be great.
 Feeling lonely can have a detrimental impact on your health.

 In fact, older people who experience the highest levels of “emotional loneliness” are at a greater risk of premature mortality — an 18.6% increased risk of all-cause mortality.

 9. Think Carefully About Where You Live

 Housing is generally your biggest retirement expense.
-Whether married or not, all retirees need to think carefully about their housing choices.
+Whether married, paired up or not, all retirees need to think carefully about their housing choices.